Lesson 2 | Types of processes |

 Types of Processes

-on the system is done by one sort of process or another.
+process is a running program.
+All the useful work done on the system is done by one sort of process or another.
 Processes come in various flavors.
-Some processes hide in the background,
+Some processes hide in the background, carrying out infrastructure duties such as running print queues.
+Others, such as

-carrying out infrastructure duties such as running print queues.
-Others, such as shell programs, interact with humans.
-Still others are started and stopped by user commands, and carry out specific tasks to serve users.
+shell[1] programs, interact with humans.
+Stil others are started and stopped by user commands, and carry out specific tasks to serve users.

-Interactive processes
+Interactive Processes

 One important class of processes is the class of interactive processes.
 These are the processes that take input and generate output in